 You are also required to complete 1 CE hour pertaining to Board Laws & Rules.
 Remember, that course is only available from the Board and is free on CE Broker.
 Here is a link to that course: Board Laws and Rules Course.

-The rest of the CE hour requirements were waived again, due to COVID.
+The rest of the CE hour requirements were waived again.

 Can I complete the Ohio Infection Control and Safety course directly on CE Broker?